Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster: Performance Characterization

 For all experiments that we conducted, the number of grid points on each CS-3 system was sufficient to fully hide the cross-node communication latency, but the specific choice resulted in either compute-bound or IO bandwidth-bound behavior.
 We applied the model described in Section~\ref{sec:perf_assessment} and compared model predictions to the measured data.
 Figure~\ref{fig:model} shows this comparison expressed as FLOP/core/s.
 We can see that using fewer than 256 points per core results in communication-bound behavior.
 As we use more points per core, the computation cost grows faster than that of the communication and the computation reaches its compute bound.
 In the compute-bound regime we observe up to 1.32 flops per cycle, which is 66\% of the single precision peak of 2 flops per cycle on the CS-3 system.

 Having established a strong alignment of model predictions with measured data, we can plot strong scaling.
-The left panel of Figure~\ref{fig:strong_scaling} shows our performance model, including I/O, for scaling problems of various sizes across 4 to 128 CS-3 nodes, as well as data points measured on cluster simulations.
+The top panel of Figure~\ref{fig:strong_scaling} shows our performance model, including I/O, for scaling problems of various sizes across 4 to 128 CS-3 nodes, as well as data points measured on cluster simulations.
 We see close agreement between our model and real measured performance.
-Our systems allow boosting the clock frequency from the standard 750MHz up to 1.2GHz.
-At this operating point, the system is power constrained and can throttle significantly.
-We created a power optimzed version of the 9-point heat equation that takes advantage of a small cache of power efficient memory in each core.
-The right panel of Figure~\ref{fig:strong_scaling} weak scaling performance for this code operating at 1.2GHz with 3 billion grid points per node.
-The weak scaling behavior is nearly perfect and we achieved 84.7 PFLOPS using 64 nodes.
-We plan to extend our work to larger clusters and expect to observe increased performance consistent with model predictions.